adarchitecture/cxf-spring-boot-starter-maven-plugin/README.md

 }
 ```

-And there we are - if we havent set either `M2_HOME` or `maven.home`, the Verifier will place an ugly `${user.home)/m2` directory inside the `cxf-spring-boot-starter-maven-plugin-integrationtest` project folder and tries to download our pre-build `de.codecentric:cxf-spring-boot-starter-maven-plugin:jar:2.1.6-SNAPSHOT`, which isn't available on Maven central - since this was only build into our local Maven repository located under `$HOME/.m2/repository`.
+And there we are - if we havent set either `M2_HOME` or `maven.home`, the Verifier will place an ugly `${user.home)/m2` directory inside the `datapi-template-maven-plugin-integrationtest` project folder and tries to download our pre-build `org.ada:datapi-template-maven-plugin:jar:2.1.6-SNAPSHOT`, which isn't available on Maven central - since this was only build into our local Maven repository located under `$HOME/.m2/repository`.

 Finally the `README` of the [Maven plugin integration testing source](https://github.com/apache/maven-integration-testing) gave me the hint - we simply use a CLI parameter to set the correct Maven repository location: